darusakov/RusakovLab.github.io/about.md

-If you need support please join Neuroalgebra forum and ask your question.
-If you have any suggestions about our tools or about the Web site, please feel free to share them with us via
+If you require support please join Neuroalgebra forum.
+For any suggestions about our tools or the Website, please feel free to share them with us via
 <span class="about-email" onclick="openEmailClient()">Email</span>.

 <script>